linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    **Explanation**:
    - **OTP Generation**: The script generates a 6-digit OTP using `shuf`.
-   - **Pushbullet Notification**: Sends a notification via Pushbullet with options ("Yes" or "No") for approval.
+   - **Pushbullet Notification**: Sends a notification via Pushbullet asking the user to approve or deny the login attempt.
    - **Approval Handling**: The script continuously checks for approval/denial responses.
    - **OTP Verification**: Once approved, the user enters the OTP.
 If the OTP is correct, access is granted; if incorrect, access is denied.